Women on Waves

 Women on Waves (WoW) is a Dutch nongovernmental organization (NGO) created in 1999 by Dutch physician Rebecca Gomperts, in order to bring reproductive health services, particularly non-surgical abortion services and education, to women in countries with restrictive abortion laws.
 Other services offered by WoW include contraception, individual reproductive counseling, workshops, and education about unwanted pregnancy.
 Workshops are conducted for lawyers, doctors, artists, writers, public health care activists, as well as for women and men to learn about contraceptive practices and non-surgical, self-induced abortion using RU-486 (medication abortion).
 Services are provided on a commissioned ship that contains a specially constructed mobile clinic, the A-Portable.
 When WoW visits a country, women make appointments, and are taken on board the ship.
 The ship then sails out approximately 20 km (12 miles), to international waters, where Dutch laws are in effect on board ships registered in the Netherlands.
 Once in international waters, the ship's medical personnel provide a range of reproductive health services that includes medical abortion.

+According to Gomperts, the first time the ship sailed out, it was a Dutch ship leaving Dutch waters.
+This meant they could take abortion pills with them to give out in international waters.

 The A-Portable was designed by the Dutch studio Atelier van Lieshout and functions as both medical clinic and art installation.

 Women on Waves volunteers and personnel have been targeted by governmental authorities, religious organizations, and local groups who are opposed to abortion and/or contraception.
 The NGO is credited for reviving debates about abortion in the countries where Women on Waves visits.